dzackgarza/Notes/GRE/Topics/Geometry in Three Space.md

 ## Minimal Distances
 Fix a point $\mathbf p$.
-Big idea: project onto subspaces or orthogonal complements.
+Key idea: find a subspace and project onto it.

 Key equations: projection and orthogonal projection of $\mathbf b$ onto $\mathbf a$:
 	$$